 Abiqua Falls Trail and the waterfall itself is on private land opened to the public for recreational use.
 It’s just outside of the more crowded “Silver Falls State Park,” and once experienced, it is a waterfall you will compare all others to.

-The trail is muddy, slippery and has a few wild animals along the way to the Fall, so make sure to get a bag for hunting and boots with good grip.
-But in the end it’s well-worth the risk of a few bruises from any subsequent falls.
+The trail is muddy and slippery along the way to the Fall, so make sure to get boots with a good grip.
+But in the end it’s well worth the risk of a few bruises from any subsequent falls.

 I speak from experience, having fallen on my way down a slippery section, even while using the ropes that are there to assist and prevent such incidents.
 I would still do it again though, fall and all, because it’s that beautiful.

 Autumn does a magical job of creating an orange, yellow and mossy green contrast, as you bask under the lush canopies of vibrantly colored trees thinking it can’t possibly get more beautiful, until you turn a corner, and there it is.

 Several small but beautiful waterfalls rush over mossy rocks, leading you to their origin.
 A powerful scene, with Abiqua Falls draping itself firmly over the orange and brown cathedral-like rock wall in a 92-foot-veil of whitewater.

 It can be a little tricky to find the Abiqua Falls Trailhead, since Google Maps seems to lead you into an abyss on a rugged road without cell service.
 However, if you know what you’re looking for it can make it a little easier.